Best streaming services for TV and movies: Welcome to What Hi-Fi?'s round-up of the best streaming services for TV and

-There's no denying we are completely spoilt for choice when it comes to TV shows and movies these days.
-There is more content than ever and it's all available to watch on-demand, whenever and wherever we want, at home on TVs and laptops, or on the move on your mobile, thanks to the rise and rise of streaming video apps and services.
+There's no denying we are completely spoilt for choice when it comes to on demand TV shows and movies these days.
+There is more content than ever and it's all available whenever and wherever we want, at home on TVs and laptops, or on the move on your mobile, thanks to the rise and rise of streaming video apps and services.
 The only problem, is which one(s) to choose.

 So which are the best streaming services for TV and movies?
 Read on for the pros and cons across all the services.